 For more information on our compliance, please read our:

-As part of our commitment for transparency, we voluntarily disclose that we are of receipt of Pobal funding.
-Pobal is a not-for-profit company that manages programmes on behalf of the Irish Government and the EU.
+As part of our commitment for transparency, we voluntarily disclose that we are grateful to be in receipt of SSNO funding via Pobal.
+Pobal is a not-for-profit company that manages programmes and works on behalf of the Irish Government and the EU.
 Pobal is an intermediary that works on behalf of the Irish Government to support communities and local agencies toward achieving social inclusion, reconciliation and equality by managing funding and providing resources for suitable programmes.
+For more details https://www.pobal.ie/about-pobal/

-Chronic Pain Ireland is a receiver of Pobal grant monies which we ring fence for specific purposes.
+Chronic Pain Ireland is in receipt of Pobal SSNO grant scheme which we ring fence for specific purposes.
 As such, we adhere to all Pobal and public funding requirements and are subject to Pobal oversight, regulation and auditing.
 For full details of all Pobal requirements, please see their website at www.pobal.ie.

 For full details of accounts, including accountancy practices, please the Finance section out our website.